green-fox-academy/matyaspeterfi-todo-app/tasklist.md

-1 - Walk the dog
+Walk the dog
-2 - Buy milk
+Do homework
-3 - Do homework
+thing